South Adriatic - Popular Sailing Itinerary from Split - 7 days

 Close to Bobovišća is the old fishermen's village of Milna, located on the northwest side of the island of Brač.
 The welcoming bays of Milna have always been a favorite port for sailors in the Adriatic.
 Milna is beautiful and the safest harbor on Brač.
 There are two very well-equipped marinas – ACI Marina Milna and Marina Vlaška.

-Milna is adorned with a long and beautiful coastline lined with stone houses, miniature masterpieces of folk architecture.
-The village captivates its guests with healthy Mediterranean cuisine that is rich in fresh fish, top-quality olive oil, and local wines.
+Milna is adorned with a long, beautiful coastline, lined with stone houses, miniature masterpieces of folk architecture.
+The village captivates its guests with healthy Mediterranean cuisine featuring fresh fish, top-quality olive oil, and local wines.

 Day 2 BRAČ (Milna) - HVAR 15NM